kiratech/labs/Building-Castles/DevSecOps-Pipeline-Nexus.md

-# Lab | Nexus installation and configuration
+# Lab | Nexus installation, configuration and pipeline integration

 1. Launch the Nexus instance using the `sonatype/nexus3` container, exposing these ports (Host/Container):